hazelcast/hazelcast-jet/site/docs/sql/file-connector.md

 must specify the column list.

-This option is not valid for [file table functions](#file-table-functions), because they always need at least one record to derive the schema from.
+This option is not valid for [file table functions](#file-table-functions), because they always need at least one record to derive the column list from.

 The default value is `false`.